 with a Home Base

 26.1 Antioch.
 The persecution of Christians arising after the death of Stephen promoted the dispersion of believers into various areas.
 Some of those believers brought the Gospel of Jesus Christ to the Gentiles at Antioch.
 The church there grew dramatically, with great things happening.
 The church at Jerusalem sent trusted Barnabas to see what was going on at Antioch.
-Barnabas labored there, and then brought Saul (later called Paul) from Tarsus to use his spiritual gift there and join the ministry team.
-Paul and Barnabas, with others, ministered together in Antioch for an entire year (Acts 11:19-26, page 1722).
+Barnabas labored there, and then brought Saul (later called Paul) from Tarsus to use his spiritual gifts there and join the ministry team.
+Paul and Barnabas, with others, ministered together in Antioch for an entire year (Acts 11:19-26).
 From Antioch, the Holy Spirit sent out Paul and Barnabas on their first missionary journey.
-After completing the journey, they returned to Antioch and reported on the Lord’s work (Acts 13:1-14:28, pages 1724-1728).
-Antioch became a home base for great spiritual activity, where Paul and Barnabas continued their preaching and teaching after the Jerusalem Council (Acts 15:1-35, pages 1728-1730).
+After completing the journey, they returned to Antioch and reported on the Lord’s work (Acts 13:1-14:28).
+Antioch became a home base for great spiritual activity, where Paul and Barnabas continued their preaching and teaching after the Jerusalem Council (Acts 15:1-35).
 A believer with The Spiritual Gift of Teaching may have a ministry of establishing a home base, like Antioch, for greater teaching, making disciples, and sending out missionaries.

 Section Twenty Seven

 The Teaching Ministry of Crowds